Tower of London

 30.10.2008

-Tower von London, also known as the Tower of London, is a historic castle located in the heart of London, England.
-It is one of the most iconic and recognizable landmarks in the city, attracting millions of visitors every year.
+The Tower of London, located on the banks of the River Thames in London, England, is a historic castle and fortress that has played a significant role in British history for almost 1000 years.
+It is one of the most well-known and iconic landmarks in the city, attracting millions of visitors every year.

 The massive White Tower is a typical example of Norman military architecture, whose influence was felt throughout the kingdom.
 It was built on the Thames by William the Conqueror to protect London and assert his power.
 The Tower of London – an imposing fortress with many layers of history, which has become one of the symbols of royalty – was built around the White Tower.

 The Tower of London has played a prominent role in English history.
 It was besieged several times, and controlling it has been important to controlling the country.
 The Tower has served variously as an armoury, a treasury, a menagerie, the home of the Royal Mint, a public record office, and the home of the Crown Jewels of England.
-From the early 14th century until the reign of Charles II in the 17th century, a procession would be led from the Tower to Westminster Abbey on the coronation of a monarch.
-In the absence of the monarch, the Constable of the Tower is in charge of the castle.
+From the early 14th century until the reign of Charles II in the 17th century, the monarch would traditionally prepare for several nights at the Tower, and lead a procession from there to Westminster Abbey for their coronation.
+In the absence of the monarch, the Constable of the Tower was in charge of the castle.
 This was a powerful and trusted position in the medieval period.
 In the late 15th century, the Princes in the Tower were housed at the castle when they mysteriously disappeared, presumed murdered.
 Under the Tudors, the Tower became used less as a royal residence, and despite attempts to refortify and repair the castle, its defences lagged behind developments to deal with artillery.

 The zenith of the castle's use as a prison was the 16th and 17th centuries, when many figures who had fallen into disgrace, such as Elizabeth I before she became queen, Sir Walter Raleigh, and Elizabeth Throckmorton, were held within its walls.
 This use has led to the phrase "sent to the Tower".
 Despite its enduring reputation as a place of torture and death, popularised by 16th-century religious propagandists and 19th-century writers, only seven people were executed within the Tower before the world wars of the 20th century.
 Executions were more commonly held on the notorious Tower Hill to the north of the castle, with 112 occurring there over a 400-year period.
 In the latter half of the 19th century, institutions such as the Royal Mint moved out of the castle to other locations, leaving many buildings empty.
 Anthony Salvin and John Taylor took the opportunity to restore the Tower to what was felt to be its medieval appearance, clearing out many of the vacant post-medieval structures.